You are here: Urology Textbook > Ureters > Retroperitoneal fibrosis

 Differential Diagnosis of Retroperitoneal Fibrosis

-The most common differential diagnosis is lymphoma.
-Rare differential diagnoses are carcinoid, multiple myeloma, pancreatic cancer, prostate cancer metastases, sarcoma, urogenital tuberculosis.
+The most common differential diagnosis is lymphoma, less common are carcinoid, multiple myeloma, pancreatic cancer, prostate cancer metastases, sarcoma or urogenital tuberculosis.

 Treatment of Retroperitoneal Fibrosis